rhosaic/Exchange/README.md

 ### Form 3

 A levitating Form, typically unused in combat.
-You have found a way to exchange the potential energy granted in this Form to rain destruction on Marked enemies, giving you an upper hand against your more well-trained colleagues.
+You have found a way to exchange the potential energy granted in this Form to rain destruction on the Health of Marked enemies, giving you an upper hand against your more well-trained colleagues.

 ## Controls